Addressing Methodological Sensitivity in MCDM with a Systematic Pipeline Approach to Data Transformation Sensitivity Analysis: Scikit-Criteria Rank Comparison Infrastructure

-The \texttt{RankResult} structure represents the output of MCDM methods that produce ordered rankings of alternatives.
-It incorporates method metadata, intermediate calculations, and also provides the ability to generate untied rankings through the \texttt{untied\_rank\_} property, which resolves ties by following the original order of alternatives while preserving their relative positions.
-On the other hand, \texttt{RanksComparator} enables the comparison of multiple rankings over the same set of alternatives \citep{cabral2025beyond}, providing comprehensive uncertainty quantification through multiple complementary metrics: \texttt{corr()} computes pairwise correlation of rankings, measuring linear agreement between methodological combinations; \texttt{cov()} calculates pairwise covariance of rankings, quantifying joint variability between methods; \texttt{r2\_score()} computes pairwise coefficient of determination regression score function, measuring how well one ranking can predict another; and \texttt{distance()} calculates pairwise distance between rankings, providing geometric interpretation of methodological differences.
-Additionally, it offers visualizations via flow diagrams, heatmaps, and boxplots, as well as data conversion to widely adopted Python types such as \texttt{pandas.DataFrame} \citep{mckinney2011pandas}.
-This multidimensional characterization enables decision-makers to establish bounds on methodological uncertainty and assess the robustness of their conclusions.

-This infrastructure provides the base architecture for our combinatorial framework, where we extend our comparison capabilities toward a systematic exploration over some complete methodological space over \texttt{SKCCombinatorialPipeline}.
+This construct \texttt{RanksComparator} enables the comparison of multiple rankings over the same set of alternatives \citep{cabral2025beyond}, providing comprehensive \revtwo{sensitivity analysis} through multiple complementary metrics: \texttt{corr()} which allows computing \revone{Spearman, Kendall, Pearson correlation or defining custom metrics} for pairwise rankings, measuring \revone{monotonic} agreement between methodological combinations; \texttt{cov()} calculates pairwise covariance of rankings, quantifying joint variability between methods; \texttt{r2\_score()} computes pairwise coefficient of determination regression score function, measuring how well one ranking can predict another; \revone{The \texttt{distance()} function supports 20 pairwise distance metrics between rankings, including Hamming (normalized), Euclidean, and Manhattan distances, while also allowing the definition of custom distance functions that provide a geometric interpretation of methodological differences.} Additionally, it offers visualizations via flow diagrams, heatmaps, and boxplots, as well as data conversion to widely adopted Python types such as \texttt{pandas.Data-\allowbreak Frame} \citep{mckinney2011pandas}.
+This multidimensional characterization enables decision-makers to establish bounds on methodological \revtwo{sensitivity} and assess the robustness of their conclusions.
+This existing infrastructure provides the base architecture for our combinatorial framework, where we extend our comparison capabilities toward a systematic exploration over some complete methodological space over \texttt{SKCCombinatorial-\allowbreak Pipeline}.

-\section{Combinatorial pipelines}
+\section{Combinatorial Pipelines}

-For several versions of Scikit-Criteria, \texttt{SKCPipeline} allows composing processing pipelines where each step transforms the decision matrix until reaching a final aggregator that produces a \texttt{RankResult} (see Figure~\ref{code:pipe}).
+For several versions of Scikit-Criteria, \texttt{SKCPipeline} allowed composing processing pipelines where each step transforms the decision matrix until reaching a final aggregator that produces a \texttt{RankResult} (see \autoref{code:pipe}).
 This sequential architecture works with predefined individual steps.